Scribbles & Wanderlust

 ADULT FICTION

 Fantasy || I adore fantasy inspired by historical events, cultures, folklore, and fairytales.
 More often than not, these fantasies tend to be set in secondary worlds, where magic may or may not exist, but the feel of the novel is certainly magical.
-My absolute favorites are The City of Brass (Islamic- and Arabic-inspired, set in 18th-c outside Cairo), Uprooted and Spinning Silver (Eastern European and Jewish fairytale retellings), The Wolf of Oren-Yaro (Filipino-inspired culture), and Daughter of the Forest (Irish Celtic mythology).
-Award-winning author and client Tasha Suri‘s Empire of Sand and Realm of Ash are based on 15th-c Mughal-Indian mythology, and upcoming Malice by Heather Walter spins a fairytale completely on its head.
-Each of these books have lush writing and beautiful characterizations, which is what I’m most drawn to in these fantasies.
-I also enjoy in-depth world-building and unique perspectives (literally everything about A Darker Shade of Magic), have thoroughly enjoyed dragon stories (Priory of the Orange Tree and His Majesty’s Dragon), am seeking more previously-established ensemble casts with one POV (a la Kings of the Wyld), and I want to find my own Queen of Blood, Bone Ships, or The Wolf and the Whale.
+My absolute favorites are The City of Brass (Islamic- and Arabic-inspired, set in 18th-c outside Cairo), Uprooted and Spinning Silver (Eastern European and Jewish fairytale retellings), The Wolf of Oren-Yaro (Filipino-inspired culture), A River Enchanted (Scottish mythology) and Daughter of the Forest (Irish Celtic mythology), and Nettle & Bone (a horror-fantasy fairytale spun on its head).
+Award-winning author and client Tasha Suri‘s Empire of Sand, Realm of Ash, and The Jasmine Throne are inspired by Indian history and mythology, and Malice by Heather Walter spins a fairytale completely on its head.
+These books have lush writing and beautiful characterizations, darkness and complexity, which is what I’m most drawn to in these fantasies.
+I also enjoy in-depth world-building and unique perspectives (literally everything about The Invisible Life of Addie LaRue and The Kingdom of Sweets), have thoroughly enjoyed dragon stories (Priory of the Orange Tree and His Majesty’s Dragon), am seeking more previously-established-relationships among ensemble casts with one POV (a la Kings of the Wyld), and I want to find my own Queen of Blood, Bone Ships, or The Wolf and the Whale.

 Historical Fantasy || Though a branch off fantasy (“low fantasy”), this category is for all those books that have a hint of magic within the historical narrative.
 Not necessarily magical realism––but a tiny little something sparks that energy and spins into the fantastical.
-In Another Time explores wormholes in WWII, The Familiars leaves you wondering if she really was a witch, The Winter Witch adds an element of intrigue in a quiet Welsh farm, Outlander has a hint of time travel but is otherwise historical, and A Secret History of Witches explores generations of women in one family and the impact their magic has on the community.
-My favorite books in 2020 included The Once and Future Witches and The Year of the Witching, and I would fall over to represent something like that!
+Babel is a stunning examination of colonialism, imperialism, racism, and translation, In Another Time explores wormholes in WWII, The Familiars leaves you wondering if she really was a witch, The Winter Witch adds an element of intrigue on a quiet Welsh farm, Outlander has a hint of time travel but is otherwise historical, and A Secret History of Witches explores generations of women in one family and the impact their magic has on the community.
+I would love to see more gothic-, religiously-, politically-infused historical fantasies like Mexican Gothic, The Book of Gothel, The Once and Future Witches, and The Year of the Witching––I would fall over to represent something like that!
 Basically if it involves witches, a hint of magic, and the ways in which a community unravels, I’m down.

 Pie-in-the-sky: A fresh and unique spin on historical events that then asks, “what if…?”
 What if witches were real during XYZ historical event?
 What if witches were behind A?
 What if magic was the cause of B?
 What if someone with XYZ abilities could’ve changed the outcome to C?
 What if magic/witches were the root of religion?
 Take the idea and run with it.
+My biggest craving is anything that falls in the realm of gothic fiction.
+Gothic horror, gothic romance, Byronic heroes, traveling women, uncanny and eerie, haunted spaces (real speculative or imagined––leave the reader wondering!), you name it and I want it.

-Women’s Fiction || I adore women’s fiction that is about the average woman doing average things, experiencing the difficulties of everyday life, and growing from it — such as Eleanor Oliphant is Completely Fine, A Window Opens, Leave Me, Goodbye, Paris, and The City Baker’s Guide to Country Living.
-On the flip-side, I love chick-lit — humorous women’s fiction that’s appealing to a millennial audience, about young women in the workplace and the silly things that happen in their life.
-My absolute favorite is Sophie Kinsella, along with Don’t You Forget About Me, The Friend Zone, Ayesha at Last, and The Flatshare.
+Women’s Fiction || I adore women’s fiction that is about the average woman doing average things, experiencing the difficulties of everyday life, and growing from it — such as Such a Fun Age, Eleanor Oliphant is Completely Fine, Dear Emmie Blue, The Brilliant Life of Eudora Honeysett, The Collected Regrets of Clover, Maame, and Remarkably Bright Creatures.
+On the flip-side, I love chick-lit/romcom — humorous women’s fiction that’s appealing to a millennial audience, about young women in the workplace and the silly things that happen in their life.
+My absolute favorite is Sophie Kinsella, along with Don’t You Forget About Me, Yours Truly, Ayesha at Last, The Matzah Ball, A Holly Jolly Diwali, and The Flatshare.
 Romance is not a primary draw for me, but it doesn’t turn me off to the story, either!

 Historical Fiction || I love all sorts of historical fiction, especially when it branches off little-known aspects of history, or it takes on a fresh new look at popular historical events (WWI and WWII, for example, are incredibly common on the shelves, but it’s how the story is told or the unique perspective the story is told through that brings them to the shelves).
 For example, my favorite historical fiction includes Shadow on the Crown (Emma of Normandy and early British history), The Alice Network (WWI/WWII parallel narrative shining light on female spy networks), The Romanov Empress (about Tsarina Maria Feodorovna, wife of Alexander III and mother of Nicholas II), and Dear Mrs. Bird (WWII advice columnist/slice-of-life narrative).
 I would love to see some more light shed on impressive women in history and the things they accomplished despite society’s limitations (STEM, feminism, code-breaking, politics/reigns, first female to ___), like client Clarissa Harwood‘s Impossible Saints.
-Admittedly, I’m most familiar with European (specifically English) history, but I’m open to reading anything as long as the premise is compelling and fresh and the writing style relatable to a modern audience.
+Some of my recent favorite books included The Book of Longings, Hamnet, The Dictionary of Lost Words, and The Personal Librarian.
+Admittedly, I’m most familiar with European (specifically English) history, but I’m open to reading anything as long as the premise is compelling and the writing style is relatable to a modern audience.

 Pie-in-the-sky: Lately I’ve been craving Gilded Age/turn-of-the-century narratives, particularly in the ways American wealth supported British aristocracy.
-I also want to read about women we know (Wu Zetian, Elizabeth Bathory, Mette Magrete Tvistman), women behind great men in history, and women being the first in smaller [and oftentimes fictional] ways––like the first to run her family’s Victorian shop, with Sarah Waters vibes, for example.
+I also want to read about women we know (Wu Zetian, Elizabeth Bathory, Mette Magrete Tvistman), women behind great men in history, and women being the first in smaller [and oftentimes fictional] ways––like the first to run her family’s shop in the 1800s, with Sarah Waters vibes, for example––wherein they deal with society at large and overcome obstacles.

 Contemporary/Historical Parallel Narratives in Fiction || There are great ways to introduce parallel narratives in historical and contemporary women’s fiction.
 Some of my favorites include anything pertaining to archivists, curators, scribes, researchers, and academics.
-Sometimes the parallel narrative is in the form of epistolary fiction –– artifacts and documents the curator, archivist, or researcher in the modern day stumbles across that takes us into the historical narrative literally (like The Weight of Ink and Possession) or figuratively (Meet Me at the Museum).
+Sometimes the parallel narrative is in the form of epistolary fiction –– artifacts and documents the curator, archivist, or researcher in the modern day stumbles across that takes us into the historical narrative literally (like The Weight of Ink, Possession, The Lost Apothecary) or figuratively (Meet Me at the Museum).
 I especially adore fiction that follows said curator, archivist, and academic on their journey, like The Clockmaker’s Daughter.
-I’m open to two historical narratives (Letters from Skye) as well as one historical and one contemporary, just as long as both narratives are tied in some way while still having two separate, compelling journeys.
+I’m open to two historical narratives (Letters from Skye) as well as one historical and one contemporary (Next Year in Havana), just as long as both narratives are tied in some way while still having two separate, compelling journeys.

 YOUNG ADULT FICTION

 Fantasy & Historical Fantasy || The YA world is difficult to break into, especially in fantasy.
 But I’m such a sucker for YA fantasy — I love all the worlds and ideas and originality that floods the market.
 That’s the issue at stake, though: it needs to be original.
 So while I love fairytale retellings, they need to be proper retellings, with twists and turns and (for goodness’s sake) new names––just like my clients Lisa DeSelm’s The Puppetmaster’s Apprentice and Chloe Gong’s These Violent Delights.
-I love culturally-influenced or mythology-inspired stories (like Spin the Dawn and Don’t Call the Wolf), but I’m not interested in Greek or Roman mythology whatsoever.
-(Never have been.)
-I love historically-inspired fantasies, too, such as Walk on Earth a Stranger.
-That said, I’m very much into elemental magic — when magic is innate, a part of the world, or part of the world’s faith/mythology — over all other kinds of fantasies, like Shielded by my client KayLynn Flanders.
-Think Star-Touched Queen, Shadowfell, Sorcery of Thorns, and Hunted.
+I love culturally-influenced or mythology-inspired stories (like Six Crimson Cranes and Don’t Call the Wolf), as well as historically-inspired fantasies and elemental magic narratives like Divine Rivals, A Magic Steeped in Poison and Together We Burn.
+I’m immensely interested in gothic-infused fantasies like House of Hollow.
 If you have a YA fantasy, send it my way, especially if they fit into any of the above criteria.

 Contemporary Fiction || It is all about the voice for me when it comes to YA contemporary.
 When I read YA contemporary, I need to feel like I’m talking to my high school best friend.
 Teen readers can spot inauthenticity in a heartbeat, and you want to make sure you have their desires and heartbreaks in the voice of your protagonist.
 You’re not an adult trying to be a teen — you are a teen.
-That said, I am seeking fantastic rom-coms like When Dimple Met Rishi (technology camps!), Royals (royals’ sidekicks fall in love!) and Anna and the French Kiss (study abroad programs!), badass heroines like Dumplin’ (fighting against stereotypes!), and great family and friendship dynamics like Emma Mills, Morgan Matson, and Jenny Han.
-Perfect examples of this are my own clients Jared Reck (A Short History of the Girl Next Door) and Nina Moreno (Don’t Date Rosa Santos).
-I’d love to see more characters with fun and interesting jobs and unique hobbies.
+That said, I am seeking fantastic rom-coms like When Dimple Met Rishi (technology camps!), Royals (royals’ sidekicks fall in love!) and Anna and the French Kiss (study abroad programs!); badass heroines like Dumplin’ (fighting against stereotypes!); and great family and friendship dynamics like Emma Mills, Morgan Matson, and Jenny Han.
+Perfect examples of this are my own clients Kaitlyn Hill (Love From Scratch), Annie Cardi (Red), Jared Reck (A Short History of the Girl Next Door) and Nina Moreno (Don’t Date Rosa Santos).
+I’d love to see more characters with fun and interesting jobs and unique hobbies (A Pho Love Story and Happily Ever Afters).
 I tend to lean on the lighter side of things, with hope at the end of the tunnel.
 I do like tear-jerkers, but I want that spark of hope and inspiration at the end.

 Historical || Historical fiction is very hard to break into in YA.
 Sometimes it needs to have magical elements, sometimes it needs to be an era that readers are familiar with.
 Look to your own city, look to the history books, look to your family history, and see what seemingly small event had a large impact for that area.
-A Prisoner of Night and Fog is set in Germany in the 1930s, not quite WWII but through the perspective of someone in the middle of the frightening changes in the country; Outrun the Moon is set during the San Francisco earthquake, and how race and economic status barriers fell in a state of emergency; A Madness So Discreet is set across America in the 1800s, battling patriarchy and standing up for those unlawfully sentenced to mental institutions; The Forbidden Orchid is set in Asia as a Victorian girl hunts down her father, a man in the middle of a race to find a perfect, rare orchid; The Bird and the Blade, though partially based on a folk tale, is inspired by historical events during the Mongol Empire and the Great Khan’s reign of power.
-There are so many more — but great YA historical fiction requires an intriguing and original premise, a general accessibility, and bringing the past to life.
+Great YA historical fiction requires an intriguing and original premise, a general accessibility (appealing to more than the library and education market), and bringing the past to life for a modern audience.
 I would love to see historical fiction set outside the US and Western Europe!

 ~~~

 ALWAYS seeking: diversity.
 Race, ethnicity, gender identity, sexual orientation, ability, mentality, health, economic status, religious affiliation, all of it.
-The obvious shouldn’t need to be said — that I want my projects to reflect the beautiful diversity of the world, that I want to see and share with others life through another’s eyes, that I want to see these differences expressed through art and creation and culture, that these books need to be on bookshelves — but that’s the state of things.
+I want my clients’ projects to reflect the beautiful diversity of the world, I want to see and share with others life through another’s eyes, I want to see these differences expressed through art and creation and culture, to show that these books need to be on bookshelves.
 So yes, there is no question to it: I want diversity.

 ALWAYS open to queries: even during times of the year when publishing seems extra busy, or extra slow, or I’m on vacation or traveling — I am open to queries.
-I never close.
+I’ve never closed queries in the nine years I’ve been an agent.
 I read every single query.
 It’s unfair to you as the writer to try to keep track of all the agents who are opened or closed, and (selfishly) it’s unfair to me to be closed when something truly remarkable could have been in my inbox for me to represent.
-SO!
 With that said, if I’m busy or traveling or on vacation, I’ll have an away message up with clear, simple instructions about what will happen with your query in the time I’m away.
-I am never closed to queries.

-NEVER seeking: anything set in space, anything set in the future, thrillers and suspense (psychological, military, legal, political, or otherwise), Greek or Roman-inspired narratives (I’m sorry, I’m just not into it), all nonfiction (poems, essays, memoirs, how-tos, everything nonfiction), scripts or screenplays, paranormal romance, erotica.
-If your project uses any of these concepts to describe it, it’s an automatic no. I’m not the agent for any of these projects, so please do not send them to me.
+NOT actively seeking: anything set in space, anything set in the future, thrillers and suspense (psychological, military, legal, political, or otherwise), Greek or Roman-inspired narratives (I’m sorry, I’m just not into it), all nonfiction (poems, essays, memoirs, how-tos, everything nonfiction), scripts or screenplays, short story collections, picture books, chapter books, paranormal romance, smut, erotica, high spice.
+If your project uses any of these descriptors, it’s an automatic no. I’m not the agent for any of these projects, so please do not send them to me.

 ~~~